Kim Hye-soo: 2005–2011: Revival by Tazza

-Kim's roles in The Red Shoes (2005) and Tazza: The High Rollers (2006) were her most recognised and entered her in the Korean film industry A-list.
-Various film roles followed, such as a housewife secretly dating a college student in A Good Day to Have an Affair; an unaffected aunt in Shim's Family; a prostitute in Eleventh Mom and a bar singer in Modern Boy (2008).
+Kim's roles in The Red Shoes (2005) and Tazza: The High Rollers (2006) were her most recognised and ushered her into the highest ranks of the Korean film industry A-list.
+Various film roles followed, such as a housewife secretly dating a college student in A Good Day to Have an Affair; a non-plussed aunt in Shim's Family; a prostitute in Eleventh Mom and a bar singer in Modern Boy (2008).
 She considers her collaboration with Han Suk-kyu in 2010's Villain and Widow as one of the highlights of her acting career.
-In 2009, Kim returned to television with Style, which is set in the fashion industry.
+In 2009, Kim returned to television with Style, which was set in the fashion industry.
 She followed that with the mystery melodrama Home Sweet Home in 2010.